■History of Showa Dojo

 ■Qualified Instructional Staff

-The Showa Dojo instructional staff consists of highly qualified people with four 7th dans, one 6th dan, two 5th dans, and four 4th dans.
+The Showa Dojo instructional staff consists of highly qualified people with three 7th dans, one 6th dan, one 5th dans, and five 4th dans.
 Each covers a wide range of techniques from one man open-hand attack to multiple people attack through attacks with weapons such as a knife, a sword, and a jo stick (Please see the “Instructional Staff” section for details of the instructors).

 As of September 2021, there are 44 members (including 24 black belts) in the general and beginners' classes and eight members in the children's class.
 There are two foreigners as well in the general class.
 Age-wise, membership covers a wide range from a six year old child to an 81 year old male, suggesting that unlike other martial arts, one can learn Aikido in one's middle or even senior age.
 Male/female ratio is about 2 to 1 for the general and beginners' classes and 3 to 1 for the children's class.
 After the outbreak of coronavirus last year, no new members had joined Showa Dojo for a while.
 However, since January 2021, eight new members ( 5 male and 3 female) have joined the beginners' class and three new members have joined the children's class, suggesting that about the same number of new entrants as in the pre-coronavirus days are now enjoying Aikido.